 A comedic novel about falling in love...one ellipses at a time.

-Madeline and Elliot's relationship unfolds through a series of thrilling, confounding, and funny exchanges with each other, and, of course, with their best friends and dubious confidants (Emily and David).
-The result is a brand-new kind of modern romantic comedy, in format, in content, and even in creation the authors exchanged e-mails in real time, blind to each other's side conversations.
-You will nod in appreciation and roll your eyes in recognition; you'll learn a thing or two about how the other half approaches a new relationship . . . and you will cheer for an unexpected ending that just might restore your faith in falling in love, twenty-first-century style.
+Madeline and Elliot's relationship unfolds through a series of wry, confounding, and raw exchanges with each other, and, of course, with their best friends and dubious confidants (Emily and David).
+The result is a brand-new kind of modern romantic comedy, in format, in content, and even in creation -- the authors exchanged e-mails in real time, blind to each other's side conversations, seeing only their respective halves of the book as they wrote.
+With Read Bottom Up, you will nod in appreciation and roll your eyes in recognition; you'll learn a thing or two about how the other half approaches a new relationship . . . and you will cheer for an ending that just might restore your faith in falling in love, twenty-first-century style.

 Read Bottom Up is witty, inventive, and (sometimes wickedly) fun -- an addictive novel readers will devour in one go. —Julie Schumacher, author of Dear Committee Members